tokern/data-lineage/README.md

 # Data Lineage for Databases and Data Lakes

-Data Lineage is an open source application to query and visualize data lineage in databases, data warehouses and data lakes in AWS and GCP.
+data-lineage is an open source application to query and visualize data lineage in databases, data warehouses and data lakes in AWS and GCP.

-# Features
-* Generate lineage from SQL query history.
-* Supports ANSI SQL queries
-* Integrate with Jupyter Notebook
-* Visualize data lineage using Plotly.
-* Select source or target table.
-* Pan, Zoom, Select graph
+data-lineage's goal is to be _fast_, _simple setup_ and _allow analysis_ of the lineage.
+To achieve these goals, data lineage has the following features :

+1. **Generate data lineage from query history.** Most databases maintain query history for a few days.
+Therefore the setup costs of an infrastructure to capture and store metadata is minimal.
+2. **Use networkx graph library to create a DAG of the lineage.** Networkx graphs provide programmatic access to data lineage providing rich opportunities to analyze data lineage.
+3. **Integrate with Jupyter Notebooks.** Jupyter Notebooks provide an excellent IDE to generate, manipulate and analyze data lineage graphs.
+4. **Use Plotly to visualize the graph with rich annotations.** Plotly provides a number of features to provide rich graphs with tool tips, color coding and weights based on different attributes of the graph.

 Checkout an [example data lineage notebook](http://tokern.io/docs/data-lineage/example/).